-High Meadows Camp is able to offer a very limited amount of camperships for qualified children through two programs.
+High Meadows Camp is able to offer a limited amount of camperships for qualified children through three programs.
 Award candidates must complete a campership application and provide additional information to show their need and interest for receipt of free or reduced camp tuition, including proof of income (most recent tax return), and any other supporting documentation (letters of support from teachers, counselors, agencies, etc.).
 Fund recipients are expected to comply with all standard policies and procedures of the camp program, including paperwork deadlines and attendance expectations.
 All applications are considered by a committee and awards are made through its recommendation by April 15th or until funds are depleted.
 We regret that we cannot meet the needs of everyone who applies.

 The Jack Gilliom Campership Fund